NataliaBlueCloud/Hypoexponential-Distribution-Queuing-Delay/README.md

 ## Simulation and Delay Comparison
 The code calculates both theoretical and simulated delays for the three links to compare the results.

-# N-Number of Links Functions and Calculation example
+# n-Number of Links Functions and Calculation example
-This section contains functions for calculating the theoretical and simulated delays for a system with a variable number of links (N).
+This section contains functions for calculating the theoretical and simulated delays for a system with a variable number of links (_n_).

 # Installation and Setup
 Before running the code, ensure that you have the required R packages installed: